 When it comes to equipment, we’re generally talking about various forms of steel.
 Steel that will be used a lot, and with heavy loads, and with little care.
 When it comes to buying a piece of equipment, don’t be thinking, “how cheap can I go” instead be thinking, “what can I buy so I never have to buy again.”

 Let’s take a squat rack for instance.
-Squat racks take up a large spot in most of our garage gyms and they also often get used as much or more than any other piece of equipment.
+The best squat rackstake up a large spot in most of our garage gyms and they also often get used as much or more than any other piece of equipment.
 Due to their design, they’re also expandable for different exercises, attachments, storage, and other functions.
 If you buy the cheapest squat rack you can get, you’re going to have a few issues.
 Let me describe them for you:

 So, when given the choice between buying a cheap rack, having to go through the whole process of selling it and then buying the rack you actually wanted in the first place, you’ll not only be out money but also time, which is much more important than money.